QFAB-Bioinformatics/bpatogalaxy/README.md

 # bpatogalaxy
-BPA to Galaxy repot to store early POCs and other relevant documents
+BPA to Galaxy repo to store early POCs and other relevant documents

 # Instructions for running POCs
 1. If already installed skip step 1